platformatic/platformatic/docs/runtime/configuration.md

 - **`logs`** (`object`).
 Optional configuration for the runtime logs.
     - **`maxSize`** (`number`).
 Maximum size of the logs that will be stored in the file system in MB.
 Default: `200`.
 Minimum: `5`.

-## Environment variable placeholders
+## Setting and Using ENV placeholders

 The value for any configuration setting can be replaced with an environment variable by adding a placeholder in the configuration file, for example `{PLT_ENTRYPOINT}`.

-### Setting environment variables

-If a `.env` file exists it will automatically be loaded by Platformatic using [`dotenv`](https://github.com/motdotla/dotenv).
+If an `.env` file exists it will automatically be loaded by Platformatic using [`dotenv`](https://github.com/motdotla/dotenv).
 For example:

 ```plaintext title=".env"